Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-07-Tutorial_Of_Scipy_And_Matplotlib_Of_Standford.md

         10.        ,  22.36067977])
 ```

-if you know more in detail, you can read [this Stackoverflow.](http://stackoverflow.com/questions/13079563/how-does-condensed-distance-matrix-work-pdist).
+If you want to know more in detail, read [this Stackoverflow.](http://stackoverflow.com/questions/13079563/how-does-condensed-distance-matrix-work-pdist).

 Let's calculate the distance between two points in python code.